sipeed/sipeed_wiki/docs/hardware/en/lichee/RV/flash.md

 ## Flash image

-Open PhoenixCard, and choose the target firmware, insert tf card into card reader then connect with the computer.
+Run PhoenixCard, and choose the target firmware, insert tf card into card reader then connect with the computer.

 ![](./../assets/RV/flash.png)